 Ownership of Intellectual Property.

 This Section 20.1.A applies to Boeing Designed Products (including any Products identified in Attachment 1 with a Boeing Part Number), and Products for which Boeing has purchased the Intellectual Property rights in the detailed design.
 Boeing will be the sole and exclusive owner of all right, title, and interest throughout the world in and to all technical work, work product, and materials (including the deliverables listed in Attachment 1 or any Order, know-how, information, data, test data, documents, drawings, algorithms, software, manuals, software tools, designs, specifications, and processes), and all Intellectual Property rights therein, that are produced by or for Seller, alone or with others, under this BSCA (Boeing-owned Work).
 Seller will deliver all Boeing-owned Work to Boeing promptly upon request.
 All Boeing-owned Work will be considered to be Proprietary Information and Materials of Boeing.
-To the extent the Boeing-owned Work consists of works of authorship, all such works will be considered to be work for hire with the copyrights vesting in Boeing.
-To the extent the Boeing-owned Work is not considered a work for hire, Seller transfers and assigns all of its Intellectual Property rights in the Boeing-owned Work to Boeing free of charge.
+Seller hereby transfers and assigns all of its Intellectual Property rights in the Boeing-owned Work to Boeing.
+Seller shall acquire from its employees and contractors all intellectual Property rights in any of their work product comprising the Boeing-owned Work, to support this assignment to Boeing.

 This Section 20.1.B applies to all other Products.
 Boeing will be the sole and exclusive owner of all right, title, and interest throughout the world in and to a Product’s BRAC, including modifications thereto proposed by Seller (BRAC Work).
-Seller retains ownership of all Intellectual Property rights in the design and manufacturing information of a Product that fulfills the requirements of the BRAC Work.]
+Seller retains ownership of all Intellectual Property rights in the design and manufacturing information of a Product that fulfills the requirements of the BRAC Work.

 Disclosure of Inventions and Patents.